 - What are your biggest opportunities to differentiate?

 Your job is not to gather surveys, then dump the pile on your poor design team or branding agency and let them figure it out.

-Instead, once you have your surveys completed, review them to look for similarities and discrepancies.
+Instead, once you have your surveys completed, review them to look for similarities and discrepancies (particularly in the internal audit).
 While the responses may differ wildly, they also provide incredibly valuable insight into how your current brand is succeeding or failing at communicating your identity.
 (Large discrepancies are also a symptom of why a cohesive rebrand is so necessary.)

-Step 3: Gather Your Team to Come to a Consensus
+Step 5: Gather your team to come to a consensus.

 The goal of a brand audit is to come to a consensus about the direction of your rebrand, and use that information as the foundation of your creative exploration.
 So, gather your core brand team, present the insights you’ve learned, and have a discussion about what works, what doesn’t, what you can improve upon, etc. For example, you might find that your Brand Heart is accurate, but your tagline is off.
 Or you may find that your logo is good, but your voice and tone don’t gel.

-After you’ve talked it out, your team should be able to fill out a single “official” questionnaire (which will ultimately become the outline of your creative brief).
+After you’ve talked it out, you should be able to fill out your creative brief to guide your visual identity rebrand.
 You can then share it with whoever is helping with your rebrand.
-This document will help make your rebrand stronger and more successful from the get go.
+This document will help make your rebrand stronger and more successful from the get-go.

 Having successfully completed your brand audit, you should now understand what you’re trying to solve through your rebrand—and thus you can proceed with the process.

 For step-by-step guidance on how to complete a rebrand from start to finish, see our ultimate guide to complete a rebrand.
 And as you continue down the path, remember that patience and clarity are the keys to a successful rebrand.
 The better you communicate, the better the experience will be for everyone.